 Borehole sparker Pulse is utilized to generate pressure waves in water-filled boreholes while performing the operations via crosshole seismic testing (CST) and vertical seismic profiling (VSP) methods.
-The operation of the Pulse source is provided by the power supply Jack.
+The operation of the Pulse source is provided by the energy source Jack.

 The standard diameters of the containers are 36 / 60 / 80 mm, thus allowing operations in wells with diameters starting from 40 mm.
 It is important to understand that in order to provide a stable pulse of high energy and a significant operational life of radiating group, a sufficient volume of the container and the amount of electrodes greater than 25 are necessary.
 The operating life of the radiator is 5000 ÷ 50000 excitations and depends on the number of electrodes and the energy supplied to them.

 Pulse sources are shipped on geophysical reels equipped with high-voltage slip rings.
-Thus, one does not need to disconnect the source from a power supply during operations of winding / unwinding the cable.
+Thus, one does not need to disconnect the source from a energy source during operations of winding / unwinding the cable.

-An example of the CST on P-waves field data obtained using the Pulse sparker, power supply Jack, and a hydrophone cable connected to ELLISS-3 seismic station: above – CSP seismograms for two shot points; below – amplitude spectra of signal and noise recorded before first arrivals
+An example of the CST on P-waves field data obtained using the Pulse sparker, energy source Jack, and a hydrophone cable connected to ELLISS-3 seismic station: above – CSP seismograms for two shot points; below – amplitude spectra of signal and noise recorded before first arrivals

 Example of raw CST field data for operations with 3C acquisition system TELSS-VSP and sparker Pulse.
 Two CSP seismograms for two shot points are depicted above.
 Amplitude spectra for P- and S-waves are depicted below.
-The source operation was provided by power supply Jack.
+The source operation was provided by energy source Jack.

 Work window of ZondST2d program.
 On the left it is shown the coincidence of observed and calculated godographs, on the right – reconstructed velocity model with P-wave seismic ray tracing.
 On the right side of limestone base a karst cavity is allocated; in the left part the decrease in velocity is probably associated with decompression zone.